renpy/renpy/sphinx/source/downloader.rst

     define build.game_only_update = True

 to the top of your options.rpy file.
 That will add a new option that shows up to the launcher's Build Distributions screen, "Game-Only Update for Mobile".

+In "Build Distributions", check "Game-Only Update for Mobile".
+Uncheck all other build packages.
+Under "Options", make sure "Build Updates" is set, and that the other options are set as you like.
+The defaults are fine.

-Check that, uncheck everything else, and run the build process.
+Then run the build process.

 When the game is finished building, you'll have everything you need.
 You'll want to upload the ``updates.json``, ``updates.ecdsa``, and everything in the